luarvic/click2approve/ui/README.md

 The shared React frontend serves both editions.
 Feature availability comes from backend capabilities; styling has the same owners in both editions.

+## Toolchain

+Use Node.js 24 LTS and install dependencies with `npm ci`.
+CI and the UI Docker build use the same Node.js major version.
+The frontend uses React 19, MUI 9, Vite 8, and ESLint 10.

+TypeScript is held at 6.0.x because `@typescript-eslint` 8.70.1 requires TypeScript below 6.1.
+Upgrade to TypeScript 7 when the lint tooling supports it;
+do not bypass peer dependency checks with `--force` or `--legacy-peer-deps`.

 ## Style and settings ownership

 | Responsibility                                     | Location                                                | Examples                                                         |